Georges-Louis Bouchez

 Georges-Louis Bouchez (/fr/; born 23 March 1986) is a Belgian politician and lawyer.
-Since 2019 he has served as a Senator and leader of Reformist Movement.
-He is also the owner and chairman of Challenger Pro League football club Royal Francs Borains.
+Since 2019 he has served as a Senator and leader of the Reformist Movement, a liberal French-speaking party in Belgium.
+He is also the owner and chairman of the Challenger Pro League football club Royal Francs Borains.

 Early life

 Bouchez was born in Frameries on 23 March 1986 to modest, self-employed parents.
 His grandparents were soldiers and mine workers originally from Italy.
 He grew up in Colfontaine and Quaregnon, and attended l’École des Cannoniers in Mons from 1992 to 1998 and Collège Saint Stanislas in Mons for his secondary studies, where he graduated in 2004.

 Bouchez studied law with a minor in political science at the Université Saint-Louis - Bruxelles from 2004 to 2007 and received his master's in public law from Université libre de Bruxelles two years later.
 His dissertation, under the guidance of Marc Uyttendaele, was titled Suite à la polémique de l’affaire Fortis : Jusqu’où la nécessité politique peut-elle aller dans la violation des règles de droit ?